dan-madsen/AzNetworkDiagram/README.md

 - Changed parameters for Mangement Groups
   - EnableMgmtGroups removed, rarely a case where it would make sense to have mangement groups in a diagram with everything else.
 Utilize [-OnlyMgmtGroups $true] for management groups overview moving forward.
 - New parameters
-  - All non-core network resource, now have a corrosponding -Skip option.
+  - All non-core network resource, now have a corresponding -Skip option.
 A few examples:
     - -SkipSA $true
     - -SkipVM $true
     - Use tab completion for a full list